DataBranner/RegexBlaster/README.md

 ## Regex Blaster

-An arcade game to practice regular expressions.
+**An arcade game to practice regular expressions.**

 Currently runs at the command line in both Python 2.6 or 2.7 and Py3 through 3.4.

-All output is via command-line interface.
+All output is currently via command-line interface.

+Outline of game:

-Computer generates "attack" string; user must supply regex "defense" string to match it.
+ * Computer generates "attack" string; user must supply regex "defense" string to match it.
 Score is calculated only after return is pressed.

-Computer also generates "noncombatant" string; matching these invalidates an otherwise successful defense.
+ * Computer also generates "noncombatant" string; matching these invalidates an otherwise successful defense.

+ * Game ends when the "attack" or "noncombatant" window fills with failures.

 ---